 This method is appropriate for all DC levels and target categories (human, object and alphanumeric).
 For this method, the video is shown above a list of verbal labels representing the possible answers.
 After presenting the video, the viewers must choose the label closest to what they recognized in the clip.
 The use of fixed multiple choices eliminates any possible ambiguity that could arise from open questions, and allows for more accurate measurements.

 The number of choices offered to the viewer will depend on the number of alternative scenes being presented.
-"Unsure" may be one of the listed choices.
+The use of "Unsure" as one of the listed choices is discouraged but allowed.
+The experimenter should be aware that individual subjects tend to overuse the “Unsure” choice [b-Green], leading to contamination of results.
+Consequently, special care must be taken when “Unsure” is one of the listed choices.

 An example of the test screen a viewer would see is shown below.